In the digital age we live in, a well-designed website is an important component to the success of your business’s online presence.

 Overall, your website design can say a lot about your business just by looks alone.
 Having an aesthetic that represents your company’s overall feel and culture can help your conversion rate increase.

 Similar to the basics of conversion design, one of the most important elements of a positive website design is being user-friendly.
-There are 4 key things to keep in mind regarding User Experience Design (UXD):
+There are 4 key things to keep in mind regarding user experience design (also called UXD):

-- Readability – Is the text large enough to read?
+- Readability– Is the text large enough to read?
 Is there enough contrast between the background color and the text?
 Is the font easy to understand?
-(Tip: avoid obnoxious colors for text, and when in doubt, black or white is the best choice for users).
+(Tip: avoid obnoxious colors for text, and when in doubt, black is the best choice for users.)

-- Clean & Simple Design – Are the pages uncluttered?
+- Clean and Simple Design– Are the pages uncluttered?
 Is it organized and consistent?
+Is there enough white space between paragraphs?
 Are there too many things going on at once?
 Are links and buttons spaced out well?
 Is the design aesthetically pleasing?

 Designing for Responsiveness